The Toronto Marlies lead the AHL standings at the All-Star break

 The Toronto Marlies concluded a five game road-trip by taking nine of a possible 10 points on offer.

-In the process, they created franchise history by recording eight consecutive victories, became the first team to hit the 30-win mark this season, and retook the overall lead in the AHL standings.
+In the process, they created franchise history by recording eight consecutive victories, became the first team to hit the 30-win mark this season, and reclaimed the overall lead in the AHL standings.

 They followed that up with victory back on home ice and yet another win away from Ricoh Coliseum to extend the Marlies‘ point streak to eleven games (10-0-1) entering the All-Star break.